Mission: Impossible 7 – Dead Reckoning Part 1 release date, cast, trailer and news

 Tom Cruise is back as daredevil IMF agent Ethan Hunt in both movies, with Rebecca Ferguson also returning as MI6 ally Ilsa Faust for at least Mission: Impossible 7.

-The first big new addition was Hayley Atwell, best known as the MCU’s Peggy Carter, who will be the female lead in both films.
+The first big new addition to be announced for the final two entries was Hayley Atwell, best known as the MCU's Peggy Carter, who will be the female lead in both films as a mysterious character named Grace.

-McQuarrie has also now revealed that Guardians of the Galaxy’s Pom Klementieff will join the franchise as a new femme fatale, while X-Men’s Nicholas Hoult has joined the team in an unknown role rumoured to be a villain.
+McQuarrie has also now revealed that Guardians of the Galaxy star Pom Klementieff will join the franchise as a new femme fatale, while Ozark's Esai Morales has bagged a villainous role.

 What will happen in Mission: Impossible 7?

-But one thing we can expect for sure is extreme stunts from Tom Cruise, who is presumably looking to top his HALO jump and helicopter manoeuvres from Mission: Impossible: Fallout.
+Details about the plot are scarce but one thing we can expect is extreme stunts from Tom Cruise, who is presumably looking to top his HALO jump and helicopter manoeuvres from Mission: Impossible – Fallout.

-After surviving the last film, it is entirely possible that recurring villain Solomon Lane (Sean Harris) may return as an antagonist.
+Besides those jaw-dropping stunts, after surviving the last film, it's entirely possible that recurring villain Solomon Lane (Sean Harris) may return as an antagonist.

 Will there be a Mission: Impossible 8?

-Mission: Impossible 8 has been confirmed and is currently in the works.
+Mission: Impossible 8 has been confirmed and production is currently getting underway.

 Tom Cruise is down to star once again but little else is known about the eighth instalment of the franchise.